quiltdata/quilt/docs/advanced-features/qurator.md

 ## What is Qurator Omni?

 Qurator Omni is designed to streamline interaction with Quilt data by offering a conversational interface.
-Instead of navigating through various tabs and menus, users can opt into the Qurator feature to ask complex questions in plain language and receive structured, actionable responses.
+Instead of navigating through various tabs and menus, or learning complicated search syntax, users can opt into the Qurator feature to ask complex questions in plain language and receive structured, actionable responses.

 For example, users can ask for summaries of research on topics like "melanoma" or request key insights from a specific dataset.